Charlie Ruggles: Career

 Ruggles was born in Los Angeles, California, in 1886.
 Despite training to be a doctor, Ruggles soon found himself on the stage, appearing in a stock production of Nathan Hale in 1905.
+In 1912, he worked in the stock company at Alcazar Theatre in San Francisco in a stage production of The Dawn of a Tomorrow.
 At Los Angeles's Majestic Theatre, he played Private Jo Files in L. Frank Baum and Louis F. Gottschalk's musical The Tik-Tok Man of Oz in 1913.

 He moved to Broadway to appear in Help Wanted in 1914.
 His first screen role came in the silent Peer Gynt the following year.
-Throughout the 1910s and 1920s, Ruggles continued to appear in silent movies, though his passion remained the stage, appearing in long-running productions such as The Passing Show of 1918, The Demi-Virgin and Battling Buttler.
+Throughout the 1910s and 1920s, Ruggles continued to appear in silent movies, though his passion remained the stage, appearing in long-running productions such as The Passing Show of 1918, Battling Buttler, and Avery Hopwood's The Demi-Virgin and Ladies' Night in a Turkish Bath.
 One of his most famous stage hits was Queen High, one of his last before a nearly 30-year hiatus, produced in 1926.
 He also played Peter Braley in Spring Is Here, which ran for 104 performances in 1929.

 From 1929, Ruggles appeared in talking pictures.
 His first was Gentleman of the Press in which he played a comic, alcoholic newspaper reporter.
 Throughout the 1930s, he was teamed with comic actress Mary Boland in a string of domestic farces, notably If I Had a Million, Six of a Kind, Ruggles of Red Gap, and People Will Talk.
 Ruggles is best remembered today as the big-game hunter in Bringing Up Baby and billionaire Michael J. "Mike" O'Connor in It Happened on Fifth Avenue.

 In 1944, he had a summer radio series, The Charlie Ruggles Show on CBS.

 In 1949, Ruggles halted his film career to return to the stage and to move into television.
 He was the headline character in the TV series The Ruggles (1949–52), a family comedy in which he played a character also called Charlie Ruggles and was again the headline character in the daily sitcom The World of Mr. Sweeney, which ran for 345 episodes in 1954–55.